Eye Contact Award Winner in Genre Flash Fiction -Spring 2025 Edition | Published with SFS Publishing & Querencia Press | Top 50 Knockout Writer 2024

 It’s not a product of laziness,

-lack of drive,
+lack of drive, or

-or absence of accountability.
+absence of accountability.

 You chisel my exterior with your daggers and blades,

-your words seek to carve “perfection” out of me.
+your words seek to carve “perfection."

 My armor exists, in part, as a response to your misguided deeds—